eonarheim/eonarheim.github.io/docs/actor.md

 true then the actor will no longer be drawn, but will still receive updates.

-<pre>actor.solid</pre>
+<pre>actor.fixed</pre>
 -------------------

-If 'solid' is set to true the actor will not be pushed by other actors on collision.
-If 'solid' is set to false then other actors will influence the current actors position on collision.
+If 'fixed' is set to true the actor will not be pushed by other actors on collision.
+If 'fixed' is set to false then other actors will influence the current actors position on collision.

 <pre>actor.frames</pre>